Skip to main content

 Projects

 Reaching, Engaging, and Acting for Health (REACH).
-The REACH Project is a PEPFAR-funded project working in 10 regions of Tanzania.
-This national-level technical assistance program is focused on improving uptake of data and evidence for faster HIV epidemic control achievement.
-REACH supports the Government of Tanzania and CDC-funded local clinical implementing partners in minimizing systemic and structural barriers that impede the development of quality HIV/AIDS services.
+The REACH Project was a PEPFAR-funded project working in 10 regions of Tanzania.
+This national-level technical assistance program focused on improving uptake of data and evidence for faster HIV epidemic control achievement.
+REACH supported the Government of Tanzania and CDC-funded local clinical implementing partners in minimizing systemic and structural barriers that impede the development of quality HIV/AIDS services.

-REACH is supporting approximately 120 health facilities and has trained and mentored more than 400 healthcare providers on CQI methodologies, with the aim of improving PEPFAR clinical cascade indicators.
-A digital CQI platform developed under the REACH project for reporting and supporting routine monitoring of program performance was scaled up to more PEPFAR implementing partners.
-Currently the platform is being used in 200 facilities and has more than 650 quality improvement projects targeting different areas of HIV/AIDS service delivery.
+REACH supported approximately 120 health facilities and trained and mentored more than 400 healthcare providers on CQI methodologies with the aim of improving PEPFAR clinical cascade indicators.
+A digital CQI platform developed under the REACH project for reporting and supporting routine monitoring of program performance scaled up to more PEPFAR implementing partners.
+The platform was being used in 200 facilities and has more than 650 quality improvement projects targeting different areas of HIV/AIDS service delivery.

 Through the REACH project, Ciheb Tanzania developed the platforms for which it is widely known that support real-time data quality checks, SMS weekly reporting, CQI reporting, and granular data analysis through the Data Analytics Companion (DAC), a powerful tool developed by Ciheb Tanzania that performs in-depth patient-level data analytics.

-REACH also has a national ECHO coordination role and supports HIV clinics through ECHO.
+REACH was national ECHO coordination role and supports HIV clinics through ECHO.

-In addition, Ciheb Tanzania has developed the following technologies to support implementation:
+In addition, Ciheb Tanzania developed the following technologies to support implementation:

 • An Android application (IQSMS) for daily and weekly monitoring of HIV and viral load testing indicators.